andrewjsi/amisms/README.md

-# SMS Sender through Asterisk Manager Interface via chan_dongle
+# SMS Sender via Asterisk chan_dongle

-AMISMS is a simple command-line tool written in C, which connect to an Asterisk PBX via Asterisk Manager Interface and send SMS over a USB Huawei GSM/UMTS modem via chan_dongle channel driver.
+AMISMS is a simple command-line tool written in C, which connect to a local or remote Asterisk PBX via Asterisk Manager Interface and send SMS over a USB Huawei GSM/UMTS modem via chan_dongle channel driver.

 AMISMS use the [asynchronous event-driven libamievent library](https://github.com/andrewjsi/libamievent), which is present as